DylanPalin/SnackSesh/snacksesh-app/README.md

 ## Overview

-**FoodFinder** is a web application designed to help users find nearby restaurants based on their dietary preferences, weekly food deals, budget, and location.
-Whether you're looking for wing wednesday with vegan options, gluten-free pizza night, or simply a cheap place to eat, FoodFinder aims to simplify your search for the perfect meal.
+**SnackSesh** is a web application designed to help users find nearby restaurants based on their dietary preferences, weekly food deals, budget, and location.
+Whether you're looking for wing wednesday with vegan options, gluten-free pizza night, or simply a cheap place to eat, SnackSesh aims to simplify your search for the perfect meal.

 ## Features